gabrielttavares/landing-page/README.md

 ﻿# landing-page

-This project is a landing page for a personal project idealized by a friend, containing a simple front-end config, alongside with a button redirecting the user who wants to know more about it to a new Whatsapp chat with the person behind the project.
+This project is a landing page containing a simple front-end config, alongside with a button redirecting, to a new Whatsapp chat, the user who wants to contact me.